felixrieseberg/WinBridge/README.md

 ##Usage

 ### Windows Store
 This class manages full interaction with the Windows Store.
 To enable the functionality of all these methods during debug mode, please see the next point (Windows Store Proxy).
+Please note that most of these functions do result in an error if the app hasn't been published yet and debug settings aren't set properly.

 ####Purchasing full version of the app
 ```